axelerant/wootheme-testimonials-to-testimonials/readme.txt

 = 1.1.2 =

-* Require Testimonials by Aihrus 2.19.0
+* Require Testimonials by Axelerant 2.19.0

 = 1.1.1 =

-* Require Testimonials by Aihrus 2.18.1
+* Require Testimonials by Axelerant 2.18.1

 = 1.0.0 =